abdullahkamal9998/Mars-Rover-Problem/README.md

 ## Open the project in vscode

-## Open the page from test.html with LiveServer
+## Open the page from test.html with Live Server

 ## The Problem code in the JS file